endyjustatwink-creator/P2P-Messenger/README.md

 <h1 style="text-align: center">P2P Messanger</h1>

 *Do you want to talk to friend privately?
 We're for you!
-Our design is very easy to understand.
-Even 70-year-old human can install and use messanger.*
+P2P MacroDroid Messanger is new gen messenger.
+Our messenger is open-source, private, customizable, and unique!*

 ## Documentation
 Visit our [wiki](https://github.com/endyjustatwink-creator/P2P-Messenger.wiki.git) for see documentation